 effect= command also controls the z-ordering amongst multiple effect layers attached to the same parent layer.

-Effect layers are automatically sized and positioned to coincide with the parent layer (i.e. the effect layer inherits the
+Effect layers are automatically sized and positioned to coincide with the parent layer (that is, the effect layer inherits the

 origin= values of the parent layer).